 Of course, you’ll also want to do what you can in your own home to set the stage for self-discovery, such as putting out an easel for painting or binoculars for bird watching.
 But if all these suggestions sound overwhelming, don’t worry.
 You have lots of time with your children; it doesn’t have to happen all at once.
 This is the fun part of parenting.
 Enjoy being a facilitator and witness to the budding interests of the little people in your charge.

 2. Encourage your kids to not give up.

 It’s human nature to give up when the first thrill of a new activity wanes.
 Children don’t yet know that if they keep going, they’ll be rewarded.
 It’s our job to teach them.
 Pushing through the difficult phase of acquiring a new skill isn’t fun for any of us, but how happy we are when we get to the other side!

 Be your children’s cheerleader, encouraging them to get back up on the pogo stick, practice the piano for 10 more minutes or finish that friendship bracelet.
 Use a timer, rewards, hugs and your own creativity to help them learn the art of perseverance so their particular interests and strengths can take root and grow.

 3. Combine passion with compassion.

 Here, the two sides of caring come together.
-You see, when you help your children discover their passions in life, it’s not just for their sake, but also for the sake of others.
-Just about anything can be used for good, whether it’s making paper airplanes, doing math, taking care of pets, or studying bugs.
+When you help your children discover their passions in life, it’s not just for their sake, but also for the sake of others.
+Just about anything can be used for good, whether it’s making paper airplanes, doing math, taking care of pets or studying bugs.

 When your children light up about something, teach them how that light can brighten the lives of others, too.
 For instance, when it became clear that my daughter could sing, I told her she was going to bless a lot of people with her voice, and she has.
-When my son’s interest in science took hold, I would say things like, “What if you discovered a vaccine for autism some day?”
+When my son’s interest in science took hold, I would say things like, “What if you discovered a vaccine someday?”